I moved here for a girl.

 So much so, that another Australian friend of mine has started our own copywriting company – Joseph & Conrad.

 Furthermore, I’m also trying to start the first Australian Rules Football team in Poland.
 Click here to find out more about Futbol Australijski.
+I also help some other Aussie friends with their ventures, like Warsaw Pub Crawl and Krakow Pub Crawl.

 I can confidently say that I’m enjoying every aspect of it.